 How to support individuals to remain safe from harm (Safeguarding).

-- What abuse is and what to do when they have concerns someone is being abused.
+– What abuse is and what to do when you have concerns someone is being abused.

 – The national and local strategies for safeguarding and protection from abuse.